imhmede/mvc_design_pattern/README.md

 # Model View Controller Implementation for Sorting Algorithms

-This repository contains a Java program that has been redesigned from a previous assignment (PA 01) using the Model View Controller (MVC) design pattern.
+This is a Java program designed with the Model View Controller (MVC) design pattern.
 The project includes QuickSort and BinarySearch sorting algorithms and demonstrates the MVC architecture.

 ## Project Structure